 Litigation costs in West Virginia are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range.

-What West Virginia employees should know
+What should West Virginia employees know about their non-competes?

 Your non-compete is subject to a reasonableness test that emphasizes balancing the employer's interest against the hardship enforcement would impose on you.
-This balancing emphasis gives you a meaningful defense — particularly if you work in a region with limited employment alternatives, where enforcement would effectively prevent you from earning a living in your field.
+This balancing emphasis gives you a meaningful defense, particularly if you work in a region with limited employment alternatives, where enforcement would effectively prevent you from earning a living in your field.

 The employer must identify a genuine protectable interest tied to your specific role.
 If you never accessed trade secrets, never developed substantial customer relationships, and never received specialized training, the employer's basis for enforcement is weak.

-If the agreement is overbroad, West Virginia courts will reform it rather than void it — but the reformed restriction must still pass the balancing test, so even a narrowed restriction won't be enforced if it imposes undue hardship relative to the employer's interest.
+If the agreement is overbroad, West Virginia courts will reform it rather than void it, but the reformed restriction must still pass the balancing test, so even a narrowed restriction won't be enforced if it imposes undue hardship relative to the employer's interest.

 If you're a physician or healthcare worker, the public-interest factor adds a significant dimension, particularly in rural areas where enforcement would reduce access to care.